KubeBlocks

 Quorum Queue ConceptDescription

-Queue leaderThe node currently responsible for accepting writes to the queue; elected via Raft
+Queue leaderThe single broker responsible for accepting writes to a queue; elected via Raft

-Queue followerMaintains a replicated copy of the queue log; can be promoted to leader
+Queue followerMaintains a replicated copy of the queue log on another node; eligible to become leader

-Leader electionWhen the leader node fails, the surviving majority elects a new leader automatically
+Leader electionWhen the leader node fails, the surviving majority holds a Raft election and elects a new leader automatically

 Classic mirrored queuesLegacy HA mechanism; deprecated in RabbitMQ 3.9+ in favor of quorum queues